 2. The Medracen circular pyramidical tomb 34 km north of Batna.
 Dates back to the third century BC.
 Can’t enter.
 18.5m high.

 3. The Royal Mauritanian Mausoleum Numidian 12 km from Tipasa and sixty kms west of Algiers.
 Built by King Juba II (r.
 25 BC-23 AD).
 Stone mound 60.9 meters in diameter and 32.4m in height.
-Central chamber located in the heart of the monument completely empty of any furniture.
+The central chamber located in the heart of the monument completely empty of any furniture.
 No secret room has been found.

 4. The Mausoleum of Beni Rhenane 12 km southwest of Beni Saf.